GRF

 Do I need to say Romania is no exception?
 We’re familiar with hacking, even in worst-case movie-like scenarios, such as in public hospitals or the Parliament; with deep fakes, misinformation, fake news and cyber wars.
 As this is the two-way mirror crisis & opportunity form: not just that there’s an opportunity in every crisis, as they offer a great setup for real change and evolution, but many opportunities bring unforeseen crises.
 Looking at you, AI.

 What will 2024 bring?
-First of all, elections.
-And with all the above-mentioned new tech that we have little understanding of, brands are in danger of being dragged in battles they don’t really want to join.
+More crises, of course.
+Do we prepare?
+Not properly, with all Taylor Swift events being sold out!
+Well, first of all, we have elections.
+And with all the above-mentioned new tech that we have little understanding of, brands are in danger of being dragged into battles they don’t really want to join.

 Inflation and higher costs-of-living, with a direct impact on most brands and not enough real understanding of their impact.